Persian verbs

 Persian verbs (فعلهای فارسی, /fa/) or (کارواژه) are very regular compared with those of most European languages.
 From the two stems given in dictionaries (e.g. gir, gereft 'take, took', nevis, nevešt 'write, wrote', deh, dād 'give, gave' etc.) it is possible to derive all the other forms of almost any verb.
 The main irregularity is that given one stem it is not usually possible to predict the other.
-Another irregularity is that the verb 'to be' has both suffixed forms and an emphatic stem form.

-Persian verbs are inflected for three singular and three plural persons.
-The 2nd and 3rd person plural are often used when referring to singular persons for politeness.
+Verbs can be conjugated for three persons, with each distinguishing between singular and plural.
+There are also nonfinite forms, such as the perfect participle, which has an active meaning for intransitive verbs, e.g. rafte 'gone', but a passive meaning for transitive verbs, e.g. nevešte 'written (by someone)'.
+This participle is also used to make the passive voice of transitive verbs when used with forms of the verb šodan 'to become'.

-There are fewer verb forms in Persian than in English; there are about ten verb forms in all.
-The greatest variety is shown in verb forms referring to past events.
+There are a variety of verb forms used to refer to past events.
 A series of past constructions (past simple, imperfect, and pluperfect) is matched by a corresponding series of perfect constructions (perfect simple, perfect continuous, and perfect pluperfect — the last of these made by adding a perfect ending to the pluperfect construction).
 These perfect constructions are used sometimes much as the English perfect construction (e.g. 'I have done' etc.), but often in an inferential or reportative sense ('apparently I had done' etc.), similar to the perfect construction in Turkish.

 The simple present has a range of meanings (habitual, progressive, punctual, historic).
 In colloquial Persian this construction is also used with future meaning, although there also exists a separate future construction used in formal styles.
 In colloquial Persian there are also three progressive constructions (present, past, and perfect).

-There are two subjunctive mood forms, present and perfect.
-Subjunctive verbs are often used where English uses an infinitive, e.g. 'I want to go' is expressed in Persian as 'I want I may go'.

-A perfect participle is made by adding -e to the second stem.
-This participle is active in intransitive verbs, e.g. rafte 'gone', but passive in transitive verbs, e.g. nevešte 'written (by someone)'.
-As well as being used to make the perfect constructions, this perfect participle can be used to make the passive of transitive verbs, by adding different parts of the verb šodan 'to become'.

-Compound verbs, such as bāz kardan 'to open' (lit. 'to make open') and yād gereftan 'to learn', are very frequently used in modern Persian.

-In colloquial Persian, commonly used verbs tend to be pronounced in an abbreviated form, for example ast 'he is' is pronounced e, miravad 'he goes' is pronounced mire, and miguyam 'I say' is pronounced migam.
-(Compare, eg, "gotcha" in English which is an abbreviated form of "have you got your...")
+In colloquial Persian, commonly used verbs tend to be pronounced in an abbreviated form, for example ast 'he is' is pronounced e, miravad 'he goes' is pronounced mire, and miguyam 'I say' is pronounced migam (compare to e.g. "gonna" in English, which is an abbreviated form of "going to").
+Also, compound verbs, such as bāz kardan 'to open' (lit. 'to make open'; 'make' is acting as a light verb) and yād gereftan 'to learn', are very frequent in modern Persian.

-In Persian the verb usually comes at the end of the clause, although there are sometimes exceptions (for example in colloquial Persian it is common to hear phrases such as raftam Tehrān 'I went to Tehran' where the destination follows the verb).
+Persian verbs usually come at the ends of clauses, although there are sometimes exceptions.
+For example, in colloquial Persian, it is common to hear phrases such as raftam Tehrān 'I went to Tehran' where the destination follows the verb.